 Seattle Child Wrongful Death Lawyers

-Damages in a child wrongful death claim can be tricky, because parents don't usually rely on younger children for financial support.
-The parents of an adult child can sue for lost income and benefits, but not the parents of a young child.
-The damages parents of a younger child can seek compensation for are as follows:
+In many wrongful death claims, a spouse files on behalf of a deceased partner for damages related to support they would have received had the person still been alive.
+Damages in a child wrongful death claim are more complicated, because parents don't usually rely on younger children for financial support.
+The parents of an adult child can seek lost income and benefits, but not the parents of a young child.

 - Medical bills

 - Pain and suffering of the child before death